Areas of interest

 When focusing on paediatric populations, a discrepancy exists between the medicines available for children and those for adults.
 Notably, many paediatric medications have labels that are not suitable for children for different age groups.
 In this situation, off-label use often represents the only treatment option for paediatric patients, and, in the lack of established risk-benefit criteria, prescribers have taken different approaches, also following non-harmonised national rules.
 TEDDY has set-up:

-WG 2 - WG on Off label uses mitigation
+WG - Off label uses mitigation

 Research methodologies